Discrete Time Crystals with Absolute Stability

 The stability of discrete time crystals is much less obvious than for space crystals because the quasi-energy spectrum of the Floquet Hamiltonian has no lower bound~ \cite{SachaTC2020}.
-The key question arises whether discrete time crystals really break ergodicity and are absolutely stable or they gradually absorb energy from the drive and eventually heat up to a structureless infinite temperature state as expected for a generic periodically driven many-body system~\cite{DAlessioPRX2014,LazaridesPRE2014,PonteAPA2015}.
+The key question arises whether discrete time crystals are really stable or they gradually absorb energy from the drive and eventually heat up to a structureless infinite temperature state as expected for a generic periodically driven many-body system~\cite{DAlessioPRX2014,LazaridesPRE2014,PonteAPA2015}.

 Systems which do not thermalize are typically integrable systems but integrability is fragile and usually requires fine-tuning of system parameters \cite{RigolPRL2007,SantosPRE2010a,MarcosPRA2010,SantosPRE2010b,CassidyPRL2011,CauxPRL2013}.
-Time-independent many-body systems in the presence of disorder can reveal many-body localization (MBL) and emergent integrability \cite{Nandkishore2015,Altman2015,DAlessio2016,Mierzejewski2018}.
-Therefore, periodically driven MBL systems are potential candidates for realization of absolutely stable discrete time crystals \cite{ElsePRL2016,KhemaniPRL2016,ElsePRX2017}.
-While in the time-independent case, the MBL can be proven \cite{Imbrie2016}, the absolute stability of discrete time crystals in driven MBL systems \cite{PontePRL2015,LazaridesPRL2015,AbaninAP2016} is far from being obvious.
-Also, the absolute stability of the first proposed discrete time crystal in ultra-cold bosonic atoms bouncing resonantly on an oscillating atom mirror \cite{Sacha2015PRA} has not been proven.
-While previous studies using the truncated Wigner approximation, Bogoliubov approach and two-mode theory have demonstrated the absence of heating and ensured the stability of discrete time crystals for evolution times longer than those of realistic experiments \cite{WangNJP2021,Kuros2020,WangPRA2021}, their validity in the context of an infinite number of bosons and infinite evolution time remains unproven.
-It should be stressed though that even if theoretical analyses of the discrete time crystals in both ultra-cold atoms bouncing on a mirror and MBL systems can only guarantee the lack of heating and the stability of the discrete time crystals for a finite evolution time, this time is much longer than the duration of the experiments \cite{ZhangNature2017,ChoiNature2017,Pal2018,Rovny2018,Smits2018,Mi2022,Randall2021,Frey2022}.
+Time-independent many-body systems in the presence of disorder are believed to reveal many-body localization (MBL) and emergent integrability \cite{Nandkishore2015,Altman2015,DAlessio2016,Mierzejewski2018}.
+Therefore, periodically driven MBL systems are potential candidates for realization of discrete time crystals \cite{ElsePRL2016,KhemaniPRL2016,ElsePRX2017}.
+However, the stability of discrete time crystals in driven MBL systems \cite{PontePRL2015,LazaridesPRL2015,AbaninAP2016,Sierant2023} is far from being obvious \cite{ZhangNature2017,ChoiNature2017, Pal2018,Rovny2018,Smits2018,Mi2022, Randall2021,Frey2022} --- even in the time-independent case, the MBL is still debated \cite{Imbrie2016,Sels2021}.
+Also, the stability of the first proposed discrete time crystal in ultra-cold bosonic atoms bouncing resonantly on an oscillating atom mirror \cite{Sacha2015PRA} has not been proven.
+While previous studies have demonstrated the stability of discrete time crystals for evolution times longer than those of realistic experiments \cite{WangNJP2021,Kuros2020,WangPRA2021}, their validity in the context of an infinite number of bosons and infinite evolution time remains unproven.